vigetlabs/redirector/README.md

 ## Install

-1. Add this to your Gemfile
+1. Add this to your Gemfile and then `bundle install`:
   <pre><code>gem 'redirector'</code></pre>
 2. `$ rake redirector:install:migrations`
 3. `$ rake db:migrate`